plasmacel/makekit/MANUAL.md

 ### `mk config BUILD_TYPE`

 Creates a build system configuration for the specified `BUILD_TYPE`.
-If the build system has been already configured, then updates it.
+If a build system has been already configured, then updates it.
 This command is mandatory when files has been added or removed from the source.

 ### `mk refresh BUILD_TYPE`